-To add a new version control provider, click the "Add" button to enter the Plug-in details page.
+To add a new source code provider, click the "Add" button to enter the Plug-in details page.
 The fields required are as follows:

-Name: The name of the version control provider that you're adding.
-This needs to match the name of the Plug-in DLL file that you're using (see the SpiraPlan/Team Version Control Integration Guide for more details on your specific tool)
+- Name: The name of the source code provider that you're adding.
+This needs to match the name of the Plug-in DLL file that you're using (see the specific page for that provider in this documentation - eg Git).

 - Description: The description is for your use only, and does not affect operation of the plug-in.

 - Active: If checked, the plug-in is active and able to be used for any product.

-Connection Info: This field holds the root of the repository for any product accessing the plug-in, unless overridden in the Product Settings.
-Use the syntax that is described for your tool in the SpiraPlan/Team Version Control Integration Guide)
+- Connection Info: This field holds the root of the repository for any product accessing the plug-in, unless overridden in the Product Settings.
+Use the syntax that is described for your tool on the relevant docs page for that provider.

-Login / Password: The user id and the password of the user to use while accessing and retrieving information from the version control system.
+- Login / Password: The user id and the password of the user to use while accessing and retrieving information from the source code system.

-Other Fields: The other fields (Domain, Custom1 -- Custom5) are provider-specific and will be described in the appropriate section of the SpiraPlan/Team Version Control Integration Guide.
+- Other Fields: The other fields (Domain, Custom1 -- Custom5) are provider-specific and will be described on the relevant docs page for that provider.

-When finished, click the "Insert" button and you will be taken back to the Version Control integration list page, with new provider listed as an available plug-in:
+When finished, click the "Insert" button and you will be taken back to the Source Code integration list page, with new provider listed as an available plug-in: